deco-sites/storefront/assistant/ASSISTANT.md

      `islands` directory.

 2. **Customize Chat Name:**
-   - In the `Chat.tsx` file, update the chat name in the WebSocket call.
+   - In the `ShopAssistant.tsx` file, update the chat name in the WebSocket call.
 Replace `name` with the name of your Brand Assistant.

 ```typescript